The Accused (1988 film): Casting

 Due to its hard-edged themes and graphic screenplay, the studio was already skeptical about making the film, and it was essential for the producers to cast a bankable actress in the role of Sarah Tobias.
 Numerous actresses were offered or considered for the part including Kim Basinger, Demi Moore, Jennifer Beals, Meg Tilly, and Rosanna Arquette, but all of them rejected the film due to its controversial themes.
 Producers Sherry Lansing and Stanley R. Jaffe both had serious reservations for casting Foster since they thought she could not be sexual enough for the role of Sarah.
-Also, Foster who had recently graduated from Yale and didn't make any successful films during her time at school, was not the prime choice for the producers.
+Also, Foster who had recently graduated from Yale and did not make any successful films during her time at school, was not the prime choice for the producers.
 Following numerous auditions and rejection from various established actresses, she was finally cast in the part.

 Kelly McGillis was initially offered to play Sarah Tobias, but instead took the role of Katheryn Murphy.

 Jane Fonda was initially attached to play attorney Katheryn Murphy but left the project as she found the script exploitative and poorly written.
 Ellen Barkin, Michelle Pfeiffer, Sigourney Weaver, Debra Winger, Meryl Streep, and Geena Davis were also considered for the part.
 Kelly McGillis, who had just experienced commercial success with the action film Top Gun (1986), was cast for the bankable prospects of the film.
 McGillis was initially offered to play Sarah but declined, citing her personal experience.

 She acknowledged at the time of the film's release that she had survived a violent attack and rape in 1982 when two men broke into her apartment.
 Based on her experience, she took on the role of Murphy.

 After a long career as a child star, including a breakout performance in Taxi Driver, at age 18, Foster had taken a sabbatical from Hollywood to attend Yale, and had experienced a lack of business upon her return to acting, with several films receiving a mild response with critics and at the box office.
 She stated that she had thought about retiring from acting had The Accused followed suit.